 - court fees, legal costs and prison visits

-Some benefits you get from other countries count as part of your income for tax credits.
 Whether you qualify for tax credits and how much you get depends on your income.
 Some benefits, including some foreign benefits, count as income.